Quotients of $S^2\times{S^2}$: Explicit constructions for and

-Doubling $E$ along its boundary gives the total space of an $S^2$-bundle over $RP^2$.
+\begin{definition}[Construction of $S^2\tilde\times{RP^2}$] Doubling $E$ along its boundary gives the total space of an $S^2$-bundle over $RP^2$.
 This space $DE$ is non-orientable and $v_2(DE)\not=0$, since the core $RP^2$ in $E$ has self-intersection 1 (mod 2).
 Thus $DE$ is the nontrivial, non-orientable $S^2$-bundle space

-where $R_\pi$ is rotation of $S^2$ through $\pi$ radians.
-We shall view $S^2$ as the purely imaginary quaternions of length 1.
-The antipodal map is then multiplication by $-1$, and we may identify $R_\pi$ with conjugation by $\pm\mathbf{k}$, i.e., rotation about the $\mathbf{k}$ axis.
-Composition of the double covering of $RP^2$ with the projection of $S^2\times{S^2}$ onto its first factor induces the $S^2$-bundle projection $DE\to{RP^2}$.
-The space $DE$ is also the total space of an orbifold bundle with general fibre $S^2$ over the orbifold $S(2,2)$ (the double of $D(2)$).
+Composition of the double covering of $RP^2$ with the projection of $S^2\times{S^2}$ onto its first factor induces the $S^2$-bundle projection $DE\to{RP^2}$. \end{definition} The space $DE$ is also the total space of an orbifold bundle with general fibre $S^2$ over the orbifold $S(2,2)$ (the double of $D(2)$).